ofwh/fork-repos/README.md

 - Requirements: **Golang 1.17**

-1. Clone this repo `git clone https://github.com/unlock-music/cli && cd cli`
-2. Build the executable `go build ./cmd/um`
+1. run `go install unlock-music.dev/cli/cmd/um@master`

 ## How to use